 Prices change often and most of these run a free trial, so treat the price column as a category, not a quote.
 Confirm the current number on each tool's site before you subscribe.

 Every tool on this list is built around one idea: a betting market has a "true" price, and the number a sportsbook offers you is rarely it.
-The book bakes in a margin (the vig), and across more than a hundred books the same bet trades at different prices.
+The book bakes in a margin (the vig), and across the major books the same bet trades at different prices.
 Software does three things faster than a human can:

 If those concepts are new, our positive EV guide and how to remove the vig cover the math.
 The short version: you are not predicting winners, you are buying bets priced better than they should be, which can give you a mathematical edge over a large sample.
 No tool changes the outcome of a game, and none can promise a profit.
 What good software does is make sure that when you bet, you are getting a price that gives you a mathematical edge.

 Two things separate it from a pure odds-screen.
-First, the de-vig math is the product, not a bolt-on: the tool tells you a given player prop should be priced at roughly -120, then points you to the book offering it at -108, so you are beating the true odds and not just the worst book on the screen.
-Second, OddsShopper carries the Tails marketplace, where you can follow real expert handicappers and their cards directly inside the same product.
-That picks-plus-tools combination is the piece most competitors do not have.
+First, the de-vig math is the product, not a bolt-on: say a player prop should be priced at roughly -120 fair; the tool then points you to the book offering it at -108, which is less juice and a better price than the true odds, so you are not just beating the worst book on the screen.
+Second, OddsShopper sits in the same ecosystem as the Tails marketplace, where you can follow real expert handicappers and their cards from one place.
+That picks-plus-tools pairing is the piece most competitors do not offer.

 What sets OddsShopper apart is suite completeness.
-Line shopping, +EV, arbitrage, the Sharp Action tool, and a picks marketplace all live in one product, which is what makes it our pick for a retail bettor who wants a single place to shop lines, find +EV, catch arbs, and follow sharp money.
+Line shopping, +EV, arbitrage, the Sharp Action tool, and access to a picks marketplace all sit in one place, which is what makes it our pick for a retail bettor who wants a single place to shop lines, find +EV, catch arbs, and follow sharp money.
+For a tool-by-tool tour of that suite — what each screen does and the daily workflow that ties them together — our full OddsShopper review reads like the owner's manual.

 New to OddsShopper?
-It scans 100+ sportsbooks, de-vigs each market to a true price, and flags the bets priced in your favor, the exact work this guide is describing, done for you in seconds.
+It scans every major sportsbook, de-vigs each market to a true price, and flags the bets priced in your favor, the exact work this guide is describing, done for you in seconds.
 Stop leaving the better number on the table.
-Try it free for 7 days, and code BETSOFTWARE20 takes 20% off OS Pro or OS Core after the trial: Start your free trial.
+Try it free for 7 days, and code BETSOFTWARE20 takes 20% off OS Pro after the trial.

 OddsJam is the most recognizable name in the bettor-tools category and the broadest all-in-one.
 It covers positive EV, arbitrage, middles, line shopping, and a promo converter under one roof, with deep book coverage and a polished feature grid.
 Bettors who want every angle (EV, arbs, middles, promos) in a single dashboard, with the name recognition to match, will find it a strong option.

 In practice: OddsJam and OddsShopper overlap heavily on the core features, so the decision comes down to the true-odds model, props depth, the marketplace, and price.
+If you landed here hunting for an OddsJam alternative, OddsShopper is the closest match on features and adds the de-vigged true odds and the Tails marketplace on top.
 We break the two down head to head in our OddsShopper vs OddsJam comparison.
-For a bettor who also wants de-vigged true odds plus a built-in expert-picks marketplace in the same subscription, OddsShopper covers more ground.
+For a bettor who also wants de-vigged true odds plus access to the Tails expert-picks marketplace alongside the tools, OddsShopper covers more ground.

 Outlier earns its reputation in one lane: player props, with odds comparison, EV, and trends across individual player markets like points, rebounds, and strikeouts, in a clean mobile app.
 Prop bettors who concentrate on those markets appreciate how tightly focused it is.